 - 8.8 Protection of the nature conservation interest in the Parish, which is valued by local people, is critical.
-Biodiversity is the variety of all life on Earth animals, plants, fungi and micro-organisms which provide humans with everything necessary for survival including fresh water, food, and medicines a rich variety of animals and plants must work together.
-Plants are also very important for improving the physical environment: cleaning the air, limiting rising temperatures and providing protection against climate change. - 8.9 Within the Parish, there are a number of important features, species and habitats including - Dalby Bush Fen which is a Site of Special Scientific Interest (SSSI), a 7.4 hectare site designated in 1988 for its special interest. - Acidic peat mire (less than 2ha of this habitat remains in Ryedale), - Historic records of greater water parsnip, - Three Tree Preservation Orders on a single tree, a group of trees and a woodland, - Seven Sites of Importance for Nature Conservation (SINC's) including Little Dale, Mowthorpe, Wiganthorpe Wood, Swinsey Carr and adjacent grassland,
+Biodiversity is the variety of all life on Earth.
+This biodiversity provides humans with many of those things necessary for survival including food and medicines.
+Plants are also very important for improving the physical environment and providing protection against climate change. - 8.9 Within the Parish, there are a number of important features, species and habitats including - Dalby Bush Fen, a 7.4 acre area of fen and wet woodland designated a Site of Special Scientific Interest (SSSI) in 1988, - Acidic peat mire (less than 2ha of this habitat remains in Ryedale), - Historic records of greater water parsnip, - In the parish there are currently three Tree Preservation Orders, on a single tree, a group of trees and a woodland, - Seven Sites of Importance for Nature Conservation (SINCs): Little Dale, Mowthorpe; The Hag, Wiganthorpe Wood; Terrington Moor; Terrington Carr; Swinsey Carr and adjacent grassland; and Rose Cottage Farm Meadow which is being restored as neutral grassland (see Ryedale Biodiversity Action Plan).
+Terrington Carr, a small area of rare acid peat mire, was rich in rare species of plants in the C18th and C19th but was later drained and all the rare species have now disappeared.
+The current management agreement aims to raise water levels and increase biodiversity.